Lowering cortisol made easy: What really helps

 Optimize sleep

 High-quality sleep is one of the most effective cortisol regulators.
-Poor sleep can increase cortisol levels the next day by up to 45%.
+Poor sleep can increase cortisol levels by up to 45% the next day.
 For better sleep quality and a healthy cortisol balance, you can:

-• Maintain fixed bedtimes and wake-up times, even on weekends
+• Maintain consistent sleep and wake times, even on weekends

-• Avoid screens (smartphone, TV, computer) one hour before going to bed
+• Avoid screens (smartphone, TV, computer) one hour before bedtime

-• Incorporate magnesium-rich foods or supplements into your evening routine
+• Incorporate magnesium-rich foods or supplements into your evening routines

 Exercise – but in moderation

-Moderate exercise can lower cortisol levels and reduce stress hormones, while overly intense exercise can increase them.
+Moderate exercise can lower cortisol levels and break down stress hormones, while overly intense training can increase it.
 Particularly effective are:

 • Yoga and Tai Chi, which combine movement with breathing techniques and mindfulness

-• Sufficient recovery periods between intensive training sessions
+• Adequate recovery periods between intense training sessions

 Studies show that regular moderate exercise can reduce cortisol levels by up to 25% in the long term.

-Mental relaxation techniques have been shown to be highly effective in lowering cortisol levels:
+Mental relaxation techniques have proven to be highly effective in lowering cortisol levels:

-• Breathing exercises : Deep abdominal breathing activates the parasympathetic nervous system, your calming nerve, and lowers stress hormones.
+• Breathing exercises: Deep abdominal breathing activates the parasympathetic nervous system, your relaxation nerve, and lowers stress hormones.

-• Journaling : Writing down thoughts and worries helps to shed mental baggage.
+• Journaling: Writing down thoughts and worries helps to unload mental burdens.

 A systematic review has shown that mindfulness practices can reduce cortisol levels by an average of 19%.